washcycle/forecast_model_api/README.md

 The operator can deploy ingress to your tailnet, and there is a flag to make them `funnel` for public access.

+You will need a Tailscale OAUTH Client ID and Client Secret from here, https://login.tailscale.com/admin/settings/oauth with `device`, and `auth key` write permissions.

 *Install minikube and create cluster for this project* `make minikube`